agliznetsov/swagger-tools/README.md

 ## Overview

-This project provide a set of tools to generate java code from API definition.
+This project provides a set of tools to generate java code from API definition.

 ### Source